Jared Huffman: 2020

 Huffman defeated Mensing a fourth time, with 67.7% of the primary vote to Mensing's 18.9% and 75.7% of the general election vote.

+2022

+Huffman defeated former Ferndale city councilmember Douglas Brower, with 68.7% of the primary vote to Brower's 8.6% and 74.4% of the general election vote.

+2024

+Huffman defeated Chris Coulombe, with 73.4% of the primary vote to Coulombe's 16.4% and 71.9% of the general election vote.

+2026

+Huffman is running for reelection and will face Republican Robin Littau in the general election.
+Huffman won 56.48% of the primary vote.

 Tenure

 In April 2018, Huffman, Jerry McNerney, Jamie Raskin, and Dan Kildee launched the Congressional Freethought Caucus.
 Its stated goals include "pushing public policy formed on the basis of reason, science, and moral values"; promoting the "separation of church and state"; and opposing discrimination against "atheists, agnostics, humanists, seekers, religious and non-religious persons", among others.
 Huffman and Raskin are co-chairs.
+Huffman was named Humanist of the Year by the American Humanist Association in 2020.
+Huffman and Raskin both received the Religious Liberty Award from the American Humanist Association in 2024.

 In the aftermath of the United States Conference of Catholic Bishops's vote to draft a document regarding Catholic politicians' worthiness to receive Communion, Huffman accused the Church of "weaponizing" its religion, and suggested that it should lose its tax-exempt status.

 Huffman voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 On July 19, 2024, Huffman called for Joe Biden to withdraw from the 2024 United States presidential election.